View products that support dmairfield.org

 Reuben H. Fleet

 Reuben H. Fleet had the distinction of being “Air Mail Pilot Number 1” at the time the U.S. Post Office Department established regular air mail service on May 15, 1918.
-Image, from the NASM, shows him at about that time.
+Image, right, from his NASM biographical file (cited, left sidebar), shows him at about that time.

 His second wife, Dorothy Mitchell Fleet, wrote a book (reference, left sidebar) that covers the Fleet legacy from his early airmail days to leader of Consolidated Aircraft.
-Click this for a biographical chronology of Reuben Fleet with some great, clear images and other links (as well as a description of the “haunted house” he and his wife lived in in San Diego!).
+Click this link for a biographical chronology of Reuben Fleet with some great, clear images and other links (as well as a description of the “haunted house” he and his wife lived in in San Diego!).
+This link leads to a Smithsonian photograph of Fleet from May 15, 1918.

 Typescript (partial)